alvstrid/BudgetCalculator/README.md

 ## BudgetCalculator
 An app for calculating your budget.
+Doesn't have many features so far.
+Currently working on it.

 ## Progress so far